giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The undegraded case checks the response of the smooth baseline tower model.
 Since the stiffness field varies regularly along the height, the CSF-OpenSees projection is expected to be less sensitive to the axial discretization.

 The degraded case is more demanding.
 The local stiffness reductions introduce sharper variations in the continuous field.
-Coarser beam discretizations may under-sample these variations, while denser or richer section sampling improves the agreement with the continuous baseline.
+Coarser beam discretizations may under-sample these variations, while denser section sampling improves the agreement with the continuous baseline.

 The comparison supports the consistency of: